Yale Course Enrollment Overview

 - To minimize disturbances, instructors can announce that there will be a break after the first 10-15 minutes of class and suggest that any students who need to leave early depart at that time.

 - Posting the syllabus online to Canvas and Yale Course Search for students to consider beforehand also prevents unnecessary disturbances by students.
 Students who show up to the class are more likely to be serious about staying and taking the class.

 The size and makeup of the instructor’s class or section(s) will also likely fluctuate until all schedules are submitted.

 - Fluctuation in class size is unavoidable.
 There are many reasons why students cannot commit to a course for which they are visiting: some students may not yet know if they have been accepted into a selective seminar; others may not know what section times are available for another class they must take for their major.

 - While some instructors set section time before the start of class, some instructors poll students to collect data on what days/times would be best for sections.
 The instructors then create section options based on student input.

 - Some students will also “visit” sections.
-Since TFs and sections account for a significant part of the course experience, some students will sit in on multiple sections until they find a preferable TF and section environment.
+Since Teaching Fellows (TFs) and sections account for a significant part of the course experience, some students will sit in on multiple sections until they find a preferable TF and section environment.

-- For some seminars and many sections, instructors and TFs provide extra structure for discussions during course selection period.
-Instructors might bring handouts to ground discussion, since some students may not have purchased required texts nor attended lecture yet.
+- For some seminars and many sections, instructors and TFs provide extra structure for discussions during course enrollment.
+Instructors might bring handouts to ground discussion or post slides and materials on Canvas, since some students may not have purchased required texts nor attended lecture yet.